 - Dream Weaver: Subverted.
 While this is another title given to him, it is likely more to do with his extreme intelligence and mastery of magic.
 Actual dream weaving seems to be Eonar's domain, as she is attributed with creation of the Emerald Dream.

-- Last Ditch Move: Just before his death at Sargeras' hands, he cast a spell to protect the souls of himself and the other Titans, which then moved to Azeroth to warn their servants of their demise and pass on some of their power.
+- Fling a Light into the Future: Just before his death at Sargeras' hands, he cast a spell to protect the souls of himself and the other Titans, which then moved to Azeroth to warn their servants of their demise and pass on some of their power.

 Golganneth the Thunderer